openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Scott Photographics: How to make Photographs Vintage in GIMP](http://www.scottphotographics.com/how-to-make-photographs-vintage-in-gimp/)

 "Vintage style is sometimes desired to achieve a certain mood and aesthetic for a photograph.
-In this Gimp tutorial I™ll show you how to make your photographs Vintage in a few short easy steps. (...)"
+In this Gimp tutorial Iâ€™ll show you how to make your photographs Vintage in a few short easy steps. (...)"